Garden Etiquette & FAQs

 Bloedel Reserve is open year-round, Tuesday-Sunday, rain or shine.
 Every season and every visit invites new discoveries.
 Hours may vary seasonally.

 We welcome amateur photographers and artists in the gardens.
 You may use your personal cameras and folding tripod stands or monopod stands that can fit inside a standard backpack.
-Please use caution when using your photo equipment.
-Also, please do not block trails or or step off the trails.
-This causes damage to the plants and landscaping.
+Please use caution when using your photo equipment and stay on the trails.
+We love seeing your photos so tag us on Instagram: @BloedelReserve.

 Members of the press should call in advance to arrange for admission to Bloedel Reserve or to schedule a press event.
-Contact Communications Manager Etta Lilienthal at 206-842-7631, x26 or [email protected].
+Contact the Communications Manager at 206-842-7631, x26 or info@bloedelreserve.org.

 Visitor maps are available at the main entry at the Gatehouse.
 We offer maps translated into six languages: English, Hindi, Japanese, Simple Chinese, Spanish, and Urdu.